Whole-body motion planning and safety-critical control for aerial manipulation

 \subsection{Result and Discussion}

 Figs. \ref{fig: whole_history} and \ref{fig: whole_trajectory} indicate that the task is completed without collisions.
 In Fig. \ref{fig: whole_history}, $h_{co}$ remains positive throughout the operation, confirming collision-free performance despite tracking errors in the multirotor’s position and attitude, and all motor thrusts adhere to their limits.
 These results verify the effectiveness of our controller for instantaneous collision avoidance.
 Fig. \ref{fig: whole_trajectory} displays the multirotor navigating and rotating within a narrow path, while the robot arm simultaneously bends to reach the target object.
-The attached video (\url{https://youtu.be/hQYKwrWf1Ak}) presents not only a more detailed visualization of the experimental process, but also illustrates how the CBF intervenes to block the target-approaching behavior.
+The attached video (\url{https://youtu.be/hQYKwrWf1Ak}) presents a more detailed visualization of the experimental process.